dario-vega/demo-tv-streaming-app/README.md

 Note: In order to manage certificates and SSL, I am using the following url after creating an API Gateway https://lc22qxcred2zq4ciqms2tzzxv4.apigateway.us-ashburn-1.oci.customer-oci.com/

-This API Gateway is connected to a current deployment using OK
+This API Gateway is connected to a current deployment using OKE ( Oracle Kubernetes Engine)